evias/evias.github.io/pages/hire-me.md

-cryptography, key derivation, secure key exchange protocols, token economies, queues, web standards, e-mailing servers, firewalls, scaling solutions, key derivation scheme, mnemonic passphrases, ed25519, secp256k1, random number generators, qr codes, database migrations.
+cryptography, key derivation, secure key exchange protocols, token economies, queues, web standards, e-mailing servers, firewalls, scaling solutions, key derivation scheme, mnemonic passphrases, ed25519, secp256k1, random number generators, qr codes, database migrations, parallel computing, nostr protocol, post-quantum cryptography.
 <br /><br />
 🧐 Github: https://github.com/evias<br />
 🧐 Biography: https://evi.as/hire-me
 <br /><br />
-Disclaimer: I am also the founder of UBC Digital (https://ubc.digital), a company by pioneers of the Bitcoin and blockchain industry with the aim to streamline the integration of distributed ledger technology for mainstream media and the business industry.
-Our team of experts will help your software project thrive, adapt and scale to an ever-changing digital era [of blockchains]!
+Disclaimer: I am also the founder of UBC Digital (https://ubc.digital), and re:Software S.L.
+(https://resoftware.es), companies by pioneers of the Bitcoin and blockchain industry with the aim to streamline the integration of Bitcoin and other distributed ledger technology for mainstream media and the entreprise sector.
+Our team of experts will help your software or blockchain project thrive, adapt and scale to an ever-changing digital era [of blockchains]!
 </div>

 <h2>Professional experience</h2>